topp/convcom/README.md

 - **📝 Comprehensive Output**: Provides structured commit messages with bullet-point summaries
 - **⚡ Fast & Efficient**: Native Rust performance with async HTTP client

+> **⭐ Quick Recommendation**: For the best experience, use the default `llama-3.3-70b-versatile` model via Groq - it provides excellent quality and speed at no cost with their generous free tier!

 ## 🚀 Quick Start

 ### 1. Installation